loukiaioannou17/Moodle_smartMirror/README.md

 This is the repository for the project of Moodle.
 Moodle is a smart interactive mirror implemented with raspberry Pi.
 This project was implemented under the course of Technologies in Human-Computer Interaction, on the Msc of Human-Computer Interaction in Newcastle University.
+The development team was Loukia, Nupaan, Shakthi, Juveria

 Moodle is a smart mirror for the workspace helping employees manage their mental health.
 It was implemented using HTML/CSS/JavaScript.